Amazing vegan grain-free tart with frangipane filling and apricots. Wholesome plant-based take on this classic recipe.

 - Using your hands rub in the coconut oil until mixed in.
-Now add ½tbsp of water at time until you have a smooth soft dough.
+Now add 1/2 tablespoons of water at a time until you have a smooth soft dough.

 - You can press the dough directly into the tart tin and work your way around the base and up the sides to form a crust.
 Or you can roll it out between two sheets of baking paper.
 It is fragile when rolling but I find it's faster to create the crust even if it breaks.

 - Pierce the base few times with a fork and bake for 8 minutes.

 - Remove from the oven and leave to cool down.